Where To Eat And Drink In Central Square

 But what Central Square lacks in Nobel laureates and labs where mice are genetically engineered to speak Russian, it makes up for in live music, legit urban energy you don’t get in the rest of Cambridge, and some fantastic restaurants and bars.
 Here are the very best of them.

 Little Donkey is a big place that hits the sweet spot between bar and restaurant.
 It’s also got a really broad menu of small plates that covers everything from Italian to Thai food, so it’s a great place to bring a group that can’t figure out what they want to eat before heading out for the night.
-The drinks are especially fun (one of them comes inside of a grapefruit).
+The drinks are especially fun.

 There aren’t a lot of Japanese-Spanish restaurants in Boston but Pagu doesn’t make this list based on novelty alone.
-With a menu of things like uni toast, squid ink oyster bao, and black cod served on a smoking piece of cedar, this is a really good, interesting restaurant where you’ll want to try every dish that comes out of the kitchen.
+With a menu of things like tortilla española with zucchini, squid ink oyster bao, and black cod served on a smoking piece of cedar, this is a really good, interesting restaurant where you’ll want to try every dish that comes out of the kitchen.
 The bar, which is packed just about every night, is really fun too, so we suggest popping in for a drink and a small plate several times until you’ve made your way through the whole menu.

 Brick and Mortar is a speakeasy hidden above Central Kitchen that serves daiquiri shots.
 That’s reason enough to come here, but if tiny little glasses of tropical goodness aren’t enough for you, know that it’s also one of the coolest places in Cambridge to grab a drink, thanks to a small but well-done cocktail menu and a dark, modern space that feels like a loft party filled with people you’re actually interested in talking to.
-The small menu is great too, especially if you like duck fries with melted gruyere.
+The small menu is great too, especially if you like stuff roasted wrapped dates.

 The Plough and Stars is about as comfortable a little pub you’re likely to find, the type of place where you’ll sit down for a beer with a few friends in the afternoon and end up staying all night.
-It also helps that there’s free live music every night, a $10 burger and beer special during the day, and a menu of stuff you don’t usually find in a pub, like lamb bolognese and smoked gouda mac and cheese.
+It also helps that there’s free live music every night, a $10 burger and beer special during the day, and a menu of stuff you don’t usually find in a pub, like blackened catfish and vegan curried lentils.

 Asmara is a small, casual Eritrean restaurant where you have the option of eating at a wicker basket instead of a table.
 Tables are boring, so go with the wicker basket instead and fill it up with meaty stews that have some serious heat.
 If gluten’s your enemy, call ahead and they’ll make the injira without wheat for you.